 50. Wisdom is something that grows with maturity.

-The meaning of sex and consent
+The meaning of sex and consent (sunlight content)

 Sex and consent: everything I didn’t know when I married (Feb 2017) – this provides link to this 5,500 word essay I guest blogged for Ashley Easter.
 (Seriously, all the red text is something I didn’t know.)